JustaSqu1d/Minecord-Resources/frequently-asked-questions/item-related-questions.md

 ## What are Emeralds, Lapis, Redstone, and Tokens used for?

 Emeralds are among the most common items you receive.
 They are only used for two purposes: Heals during Wither fights and Rebirth.
-Lapis is used for purchasing enchantments.
-Redstone is used for buying autominers.
-Tokens are used to buy Omnitools, a donator exclusive.
-All three are received from voting, but emeralds and lapis are also received upon [leveling up](https://just-a-squid.gitbook.io/minecord-1/statistics/experience#levels).
+Lapis is used for purchasing enchantments(`m!shop enchantments`).
+Redstone is used for buying [autominers](https://just-a-squid.gitbook.io/minecord-1/statistics/autominer)(`m!shop redstone`).
+Tokens are used to buy [Omnitools](https://just-a-squid.gitbook.io/minecord-1/statistics/omnitools), chests, boosters and clan-ads(`m!shop tokens`).
+All three are received from [voting](https://top.gg/bot/625363818968776705/vote), but emeralds and lapis are also received upon [leveling up](https://just-a-squid.gitbook.io/minecord-1/statistics/experience#levels), tokens are recieved from donating(`m!donate).

 ## How do I get unbanned?

 Join the [Minecord Support Server](https://discord.gg/n8h5nvq).
-Then, in #support, send a screenshot containing the verification request with your attempts to answer the verification.
+Then, in #support, send a uncorpped screenshot containing the verification request with your attempts to answer the verification.
 Then, wouldn't you mind waiting patiently for a staff member who may ask you for a few questions or additional screenshots?
 Alas, you can be unbanned if you possess the evidence needed.

 ## How to change the current tool?